 Pro players try to do the simple things perfect

-I can promise you that the Pro Players in the MLS and Leagues around the world focus on the most simple things that they do most in a game.
-I remember my first year as a pro I was training with the Kansas City Wizards (now Sporting KC) before I got drafted by Dallas Burn (now FC Dallas).
+My first year as a pro I was training with the Kansas City Wizards (now Sporting KC) before I got drafted by Dallas Burn (now FC Dallas).
 A big name player – Roy Lassiter, who was the All Time Leading Goal Scorer in MLS History at the time & who is currently ranked 9th All Time, was training on his own before practice started.

 He was doing some of the most simple things, but things he does all the time in a game situation.
-He was a left footed player so he had a pile of balls about 30 yards out on the right side and would dribble towards the goal, cut it with the outside of his left around the 18 and slot a left footed shot low into the back post.
+Left footed player so he had a pile of 10 balls about 30 yards out on the right side.
+At about 60% speed, he would dribble towards the goal, cut it with the outside of his left slot it back post.
 If you Google his goals scored you will see that most of his goals we like this.

-I also remember when I was went to Santiago, Chile with FC Dallas and watching Eddie Johnson (#8 All Time US National Team Goal Scorer) working on a certain finishing drill with one of the coaches at the end of our practice… I remember thinking, “Wow!
-I never thought I would see a Pro working on such simple things” but at the same time it made total sense!
+The year I was drafted into the MLS with FC Dallas we traveled to Santiago, Chile for pre-season.
+After practice one day, Eddie Johnson #8 All Time US National Team Goal Scorer was working on a certain finishing drill with one of the coaches… I remember thinking, “Wow!
+I never thought I would see a pro working on such simple things” but it makes total sense!

 Teaching youth soccer players pro drills

 I used to train across the street from my moms house at a school which had 2 walls facing different ways.
 So this was perfect to be able to trap [control] the ball and then pass it to the other wall.
 The two walls makes it like you have 2 people working with you.